Proceedings of international scientific conferences organised by INRS

 Characterising exposure to chemical and biological agents in the workplace and the environment requires sensitive and user-friendly methods and relevant sampling strategies.
 The goal of Airmon was to promote knowledge of newly developed methods and strategies.
 Regulatory issues were also addressed.

 The event was intended for researchers, policy makers and practitioners in occupational health and environmental sciences.
-For more information (programme, list of posters, etc.), visit the Airmon 2014 website.

 The papers were published in the British Journal of Environmental Science: Processes & Impacts published by the Royal Society of Chemistry.